skyfrk/hackthewood-berlin-2019/article/blog_article_2_en.md

 ![Sequence diagram](assets/tapio-ifttt-sequence-from-ifttt.png)

 As [previously specified][article_1] we want to use the IFTTT Webhook service so that when an applet using the Webhook service is triggered we will receive a HTTP request at the endpoint specified in the applet.
 We then want to process the request and forward the event to the machine using tapios Commanding API.
 The Commanding API is typically used to interact with [OPC UA](https://opcfoundation.org/about/opc-technologies/opc-ua/) servers running on tapio-ready machines.

 When we recognized that our tapio-IFTTT-Connector simply has to receive a HTTP request, then process it and finally make another HTTP request we opted for a [serverless](https://martinfowler.com/articles/serverless.html) implementation approach.
 As you can tell by its name there are no servers in a serverless architecture but rather snippets of code which execute on certain conditions.
 Of course these snippets still run on a server but not on our servers.
-This way we can safe money because we don't have to operate or rent a server 24/7 and in addition we don't have to worry about setting up a server, installing a runtime environment etc.
+This way we can safe money because we don't have to operate or rent a server 24/7 and in addition we don't have to worry about setting up a server, installing a runtime environment etc. There are multiple products available for implementing serverless architectures.
+We picked Azure Functions from Microsofts cloud platform Azure.

-azure function
+When we started coding the desire for proper debugging arised rather quickly.
+So how does one debug an Azure Function?
+You can't simply establish a debugging session to your deployed function.
+Instead you have to run the Azure Function locally and forward the HTTP requests from IFTTT to your local machine.
+This is where [ngrok](https://ngrok.com/) came in handy.

 how to debug?